GjjvdBurg/paper2remarkable/README.md

                            input

 positional arguments:
-  input                 url to an arxiv paper, url to pdf, or existing pdf
-                        file
+  input                 URL to a paper or the path of a local PDF file

 optional arguments:
   -h, --help            show this help message and exit